conspol/cwt-active-comovement/README.md

 More ready-to-use GUI pages and examples of usage are coming soon (the work on refactoring and cleaning the code is continued as the toolset is being expanded).

+Some data example file is in folder `data example`.

 ### Usage example – an interactive page
 Example in `frontpage.py` shows the typical workflow, with MSD fitting and detection of co-movement, locally serving the app with GUI on your computer.
 Simply run it with python (`python3 frontpage.py`) and open url http://127.0.0.1:13888/ in your web browser.
-On the GUI page, upload .csv file with your data following this format:
+On the GUI page, you can upload .csv file with your data following this format:

 | id  | posx | posy | ... |   |
 |-----|------|------|-----|---|